finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

 [EXPERIMENTAL] DownloadCertificate: Downloads your latest Domain or User certificate&#39;s public or private key - if any

  Downloads your latest Domain or User certificate&#39;s public or private key - if any.
-The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - certificate is not available for some reason - 401 Unauthorized
+The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - certificate is not available for some reason - 401 Unauthorized - 403 Forbidden

 ### Example
 ```java